kurt-cb/simplestream-server/README.md

    https://github.com/cr1st1p/docker-simplestreams-server

 The lxd-image-server tool creates json files to satisfiy the simplestream server format.
-Ngnix server creates the web site that serves up the changes.  finally upload-server allows users to upload images to the container server.
+Ngnix (unit) server creates the web site that serves up the changes.  finally upload-server allows users to upload images to the container server.

 The latter, docker-simplestreams-server contained some python code to upload files, and a docker container builder.
 Since this is an LxD/LxC ecosystem, this project converts the docker container to an LxD container.